Are you sure?

 Wage Rate

 Apprentice wage increases with skill and experience.
-Fully qualified workers earn up to $33.00 per hour depending on geographic location.
+Fully qualified workers earn an average of $35.00-$50.00 per hour.

 Self-Rating